askozyreva/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Anastasia Kozyreva is a philosopher & cognitive scientist with research focus on decision making under uncertainty, bounded rationality, and boosting cognitive competences in digital environments.
+Anastasia Kozyreva is a philosopher & cognitive scientist with research focus on decision making in digital environments, bounded rationality, and boosting cognitive resilience to disinformation and online manipulation.